The Capital Times: Switch to digital focus

 On February 7, 2008, with The Capital Times facing declining circulation (a problem facing the newspaper industry in general and afternoon dailies in particular), the paper announced it would cease daily print publication after April 26, 2008.
 From that point, it would focus on digital delivery at captimes.com as well as publish a widely distributed weekly print edition.
 The Capital Times appears weekly in a tabloid format (moving from its long-time broadsheet style) that is included with the Wisconsin State Journal and distributed free at newsstands in the Madison area.
 The move gained national attention as it involved a prominent daily newspaper shifting to full-time electronic news distribution while at the same time keeping a traditional (albeit non-daily) newspaper format.

 As part of the move, The Capital Times saw its staff reduced over time from about 64 to 20 positions.
 Capital Times executive editor Paul Fanlund took the title of editor and today is editor and publisher.
 Dave Zweifel became editor emeritus; Zweifel had been with the paper since 1962 and editor since 1983.

+In 2026, the paper's eight-member newsroom announced their intention to unionize and the publisher voluntarily recognized the union.